 Shot entirely on location in the Pacific Northwest, Her Aim Is True goes behind Dellaccio’s lens to trace the roots of her avant-garde artistry, her fearless life and the unlikely friendships she formed.
 Jini recalls her Depression era childhood, her days traveling on the road in all-girl jazz bands, and the critical influence of her mother, who made music as important as meals.
 The film has an original soundtrack and evocative archival material as well as commentary on Dellaccio’s unheralded legacy by distinguished rock photographers and musicians from then and now.

-Her Aim Is True will be available on VOD platforms in September 2014 & for arts educational community screenings.
-For our updated screenings schedule, check back here.
+Her Aim Is True is now available on VOD platforms & can be booked for arts educational community screenings.
+For our updated screenings schedule,check back here.

 When I first met Jini (she was 92 at the time), I was immediately intrigued by her vivacious spirit and cool stories.
 It wasn’t until I started digging around the Pacific Northwest music scene that I realized I had been in the presence of a very unusual woman.
 With her Hasselblad camera in hand, Jini changed the formula, and brought a new sensibility to rock band photo shoots while barely any other women photographers had professional careers, let alone ones in rock ‘n’ roll.